s4dmw/s4dmw.github.io/the-right-mindset.md

 I see characteristics of both mindsets in myself.
 I primarily view myself as having a growth mindset but it does sometimes bother me when I can't learn a concept as quickly as i would like.
 I do understand that my abilities can be developed further and try my best to learn from errors and not get discouraged.

 I plan to use the concept of the growth mindset to help me succeed in my Iron Yard course.
-I expect there to be many occasions in which I don't understand the concepts at first.
-Knowing that I can work at developing those skills should keep me on track throughout the program.
+I expect there to be many occasions in which I don't understand the concepts at first but knowing that I can work at developing those skills should keep me on track throughout the program.

 ##### Sources: